Guys, I feel you. Wintertime is rough.

 16. STRETCH IT OUT

 If you are sitting on the couch, change it up and sit on the floor.
 Stretch while you are playing with your kids or watching TV.
 Even little movement with your body helps.
 It’s proven to reduce stress levels, increase your energy, improve your mobility, and gives you better balance.
 Even a little yoga is SO good to help release that depression and anxiety!
-I will do a YouTube video on it this week to show you some of my favorite movements!
+My course, Simply Yoga, gets you started with beginners moves and takes you through to advanced!

 17. DRINK MORE WATER

 Here’s another tip that I swear I’ve written 100 blog posts about.
+There’s this one, and this one, and this one, and a little about it in this one!
 Water is CRUCIAL!
 Water also boosts energy and aids in weight lose.
 It helps brighten the skin.
 It can cure a headache or help sore muscles.
 You are going to have less digestive problems.
 Boosts brain power and reduces the risk of diseases and even cancer.
 Water = happiness.
 It’s just that simple.
 Invest in a good water bottle and sip on it throughout the day.
 You will be amazed at the difference it makes.

 18. EAT A BALANCED DIET

 It’s incredible to me how much a smell changes my mood.
 For better or for worse.
 I grew up with the smell of candles warming my home, so it’s something I’ve always loved.
 I am a big believer in therapeutic smells as well.
 Some of my favorites to reduce my anxiety are lavender or eucalyptus.
 For depression I love summery smells like orange or lemon or some kind of floral scent.
 I love smelling new scents as well to see what my body wants or needs or maybe craves at that time.